marshmallow-code/marshmallow/docs/extending.rst

 If you want to store and error on a different key, pass the key name as the second argument to `ValidationError <marshmallow.exceptions.ValidationError>`.

 .. code-block:: python
-    :emphasize-lines: 9
+    :emphasize-lines: 11

     from marshmallow import Schema, fields, ValidationError, pre_load

     class BandSchema(Schema):
         name = fields.Str()

         @pre_load
         def unwrap_envelope(self, data):
-            if 'data' not in data:
+            if "data" not in data:
+                raise ValidationError(
-                raise ValidationError('Input data must have a "data" key.', '_preprocessing') return data['data']
+                    'Input data must have a "data" key.', "_preprocessing" )
+            return data["data"]

     sch = BandSchema()
     try:
-        sch.load({'name': 'The Band'})
+        sch.load({"name": "The Band"})
     except ValidationError as err:
         err.messages
     # {'_preprocessing': ['Input data must have a "data" key.']}